7x11x13/songs-to-youtube/README.md

 - You must login once on the first upload.
 - If you don't care about the accuracy of the produced video length, set the input frame rate to 1 to render as fast as possible.
   If you care about the accuracy (e.g. to produce accurate timestamps for album descriptions) set the input frame rate to at least 10
+- If you get an error saying "Too large number of skipped frames XXXXX > 60000" try increasing the input frame rate

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
 For now there is no way to see what keys are available for each item, but here are some useful ones: